 The parking supply rates can be reduced by 10% if the building is located within 400 metres of the LRT Platform or by 5% if it is located within 150 metres of a street where frequent bus service operates.
-The

-Chinook shopping centre does not appear to lie within 400 metres of the LRT platform, but it would qualify for the 5% reduction which would reduce the supply rates for the shopping centre and office space down to 4.28 and 1.90 respectively.
+The Chinook shopping centre does not appear to lie within 400 metres of the LRT platform, but it would qualify for the 5% reduction which would reduce the supply rates for the shopping centre and office space down to 4.28 and 1.90 respectively.
 Similar to the Burnaby Metrotown example, the supply rate for office space is substantially lower than the 3.2 rate in Mississauga while the apartment rates is slightly smaller.
 The shopping centre rate is lower than the current Mississauga by-law.

-4.6 COMPARABLES SUMMARY
+4.12 COMPARABLES SUMMARY

-A summary of the parking supply rates for the examples described above compared to the existing supply rates for the Mississauga Downtown Core is provided in Table 5.
+A summary of the parking supply rates for the examples described above compared to the existing supply rates for the Mississauga Downtown Core is provided in Table 5 for locations in the GTHA and in Table 6 for locations outside the GTHA.
 We have also included a comparison with the reduced supply rates recommended for the Downtown Core as described in the following Section 5 of this report.

 All of the examples support the practice of reducing minimum parking supply requirements to reflect transportation planning objectives regarding reduced automobile travel in favour of increased transit, walking and cycling and other transportation demand management initiatives such as car/van pooling and telecommuting.
-They all include minimum parking supply requirements that are significantly lower than the existing rates for office, retail and residential development in the Mississauga Downtown Core as well as parking supply maximums.
+They all include minimum parking supply requirements that are significantly lower than the existing rates for office, retail and residential development in the Mississauga Downtown Core.
+Some also include parking supply maximums.